gilangmon/vox-sculpt/README.md

 For testing by your own, please follow the instruction

 #Before start
+1. Check our repository at https://github.com/gilangmon/vox-sculpt
-1. Open Terminal to Run using Visual Code
+2. Open Terminal to Run using Visual Code
-2. Install the Node Package by npm install
+3. Install the Node Package by npm install

 #Run the Tower
 1. Npm Start on the Terminal